John's Children: Reception and influence

 Music critic Richie Unterberger at AllMusic described John's Children as an "interesting, if minor, blip on the British mod and psychedelic scene", but added that because they were better known for their "flamboyant image and antics" rather than the music they made, they "are perhaps accorded more reverence by '60s collectors and aficionados than they deserve."
 In a Chris Townson obituary published in The Independent in February 2008, Pierre Perrone wrote that John's Children's live performances had "raw energy and power chords worthy of the Who."
 Perfect Sound Forever columnist Richard Mason said that John's Children "made a fine upstanding racket.
 Guitars and drums are thrashed within an inch of their lives; vocals are intoned with, one might hazard a guess, a grin on the face of the protagonist."
 Their lyrics were "generally disrespectful and crazed" and their music was "eccentric, loud, irreverent and to the point."
 Mason believes that musically the band was not as bad as generally perceived: "They sound as if they can actually play but would rather enjoy themselves, which is no mean feat."
 He said that they came from an era that is "for the most part misunderstood, either cloyingly romanticised or short-sightedly vilified", and today the story of John's Children is "relegated to a condescending historical footnote."

 AllMusic called them "pre-glam rockers of sorts", and The Illustrated New Musical Express Encyclopedia of Rock said that John's Children "have claims to being [the] first-ever glam rock band."
 Notwithstanding their brief tenure in the spotlight, the group went on to achieve a cult following that persists today.
 Their handful of singles have become amongst the most sought-after British 1960s rock collectables.
-A copy of their unreleased single, "A Midsummer Night's Scene" was auctioned in 2002 for £3,700.
+A copy of their unreleased single, "A Midsummer Night's Scene", was auctioned in 2002 for £3,700.

+In his history of glam rock, Simon Reynolds commented on John's Children's distinctive sound, writing that on songs such as "Jagged Time Lapse", "Remember Thomas à Beckett" and "Midsummer Night's Scenes", "there's barely anything you could call a proper chord, let alone a riff; just spasms of distortion, staccato jolts, drum-roll gear shifts, swathes of sustained feedback that appear and disappear without good reason, blissed-out moans and gasps."
+Reviewing the compilation Nuggets II (2001) for Uncut, he wrote that the band's lack of success remains a mystery, describing "Desdemona" and "A Midnight Summer's Scenes" as "astoundingly deranged, the monstrously engorged fuzzbass like staring into a furnace, the drums flailing and scything like Keith Moon at his most smashed-blocked."
+He wrote that the group's "merger of cissy and psychotic highlights the major difference between US garage punk and British 'freakbeat'".